Hubs-Foundation/hubs/README.md

 * [Janus Gateway](https://github.com/meetecho/janus-gateway) - A WebRTC proxy used for centralizing network traffic in this client.
 * [Janus SFU Plugin](https://github.com/mozilla/janus-plugin-sfu) - Plugins for Janus which enables it to act as a SFU.
 * [Hubs-Ops](https://github.com/mozilla/hubs-ops) - Infrastructure as code + management tools for running necessary backend services on AWS.

-## Privacy

-Mozilla and Hubs believe that privacy is fundamental to a healthy internet.
-Read our [privacy policy](https://www.mozilla.org/en-US/privacy/hubs/) for more info.

 ## License